Kayatharu: Etymology

 Kayathar / Kayatharu means "bitter river", from Aaru (Tamil for river) and kayarpu/kasappu (Tamil for bitter).
-This name may refer to the river flowing through the town and was attributed to Sri Kodhandaramar who always wore a thulasi malai (in English "basil garland" which has a bitter taste) and whose temple is located on the banks of the river.
-Arulmigu Kothandarameswarar Temple located here is one of the oldest temples in Thoothukudi district.
+'Aaru' refers to the river flowing through the town and 'kasappu' was attributed to Sri Kodhandaramar who always wore a thulasi malai (.i.e., a garland of basil leaves which has a bitter taste).
+Additionally, the temple dedicated to Sri Kodhandaramar is located on the banks of the river.
+The temple- officially named 'Arulmigu Kothandarameswarar Temple' is one among the oldest temples in Thoothukudi district.

 History

 The last Pandiya King, Marthanda Varman, fought and lost to the Nayakar Dynasty at Kayathar.

-The local chief Veerapandiya Kattabomman, whose fort was located near Kayathar (Panchalan kurichi), was hanged by the British in this place.
+The place is also of extreme historical significance as the king of Panchalankurichi, Veerapandiya Kattabomman, who fought against the British in India's Freedom movement was hung to death here after his capture and subsequent arrest.
 A statue commemorating him was built in Kayathar by Tamil cinema actor Sivaji Ganeshan.

-The poet Kalamega Kavi came to Kayathar and was hungry but didn't get any food in the Perumal temple.
-He was forced to carry Lord Perumal statue and was frustrated by his hunger.
-He sang poems to destroy the Perumal temple.
-After much decay it has been rebuilt in 2009.

-The patriotic and revolutionary poet Mundasu Kavi Thiru Bharathiyaar was born near Kayathar (Ettayapuram).
+Another prevalent folklore in this area is that ancient Thamizh poet Kalamega Kavi was refused food in the local Perumal temple despite great hunger and thirst.
+The Perumal temple subsequently degraded as a result of the poet's curse, until it was rebuilt in 2009.